-Description Two storey end terraced house.
-Accommodation Cround floor .
-Entropes hall living room/dining room and kitchen Accommodation Ground floor: Entrance hall, living room/dining room and kitchen.
-Upper floor : Landing, two bedrooms and bathroom.
-Gross internal floor area (m2) 75m2 approximately.
-Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
-Age 1958 approximately.
-Weather Dry and bright.
+Description Two storey mid terraced house.
+Accommodation Ground floor - entrance hallway, living room, kitchen and toilet.
+Upper floor - landing, three bedrooms and shower room with w.c.
+Gross internal floor area (m2) 83 sq. metres or thereby.
+Neighbourhood and location Established residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
+Age Circa 1957.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney head has been removed.
-Roofing including roof space Claning reads were visually inspected with the sid of Rooming mendaning room space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+There is a brick built and rendered mutual chimney head with lead flashings.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Timber framed pitched design clad in concrete interlocking tiles.